I have a problem!

 I forget to pray in difficult situations

-I forget to apply His ways when I could clearly benefit from them
+I forget to apply His ways when I could really benefit from them

 I forget to thank Him for good things